desihub/qlf/README.md

 Create the user develdba with password dbadevel (after pressing enter, the console prompts to type the password):

-$ sudo -u postgres createuser -d -R –P develdba
+$ sudo -u postgres createuser -d -R -P develdba

 Now we create the code database: